Christchurch City Council: History

+The original Christchurch City Council was formed in 1862 to serve as the local municipality for Christchurch city.
+The jurisdiction of the original council was quite small, covering what is today just the central core of the city.
+By the mid-1920s the city had grown by amalgamating with some of the surrounding boroughs to include Beckenham, St Martins, Linwood, Opawa and Papanui.

-As a result of the 1989 local government reforms, on 1 November 1989 Christchurch City Council took over the functions of the former Christchurch City Council, Heathcote County Council, Riccarton Borough Council, Waimairi District Council, part of Paparua County Council, and the Christchurch Drainage Board.
+As a result of the 1989 local government reforms, the original council was disestablished, and on 1 November 1989 the new Christchurch City Council took over the functions of the former Christchurch City Council as well as the Heathcote County Council, Riccarton Borough Council, Waimairi District Council, part of Paparua County Council, and the Christchurch Drainage Board.
 On 6 March 2006, Banks Peninsula District Council merged with Christchurch City Council.

 Councillor Yani Johanson campaigned since 2010 to live-stream council meetings for more transparency.
-Whilst the technology had been installed well before the 2013 local body election, it has only been used since the change in mayor.
+Whilst the technology had been installed well before the 2013 local elections, it has only been used since the change to Lianne Dalziel as mayor.

+In mid-June 2024, the Christchurch City Council announced it would be withdrawing from Local Government New Zealand after the local government bodies association raised its annual membership costs by more than NZ$20,000.
+Mayor Phil Mauger welcomed the withdrawal, saying that it would allow the Council to directly advocate for issues important to Christchurch and Banks Peninsula.

 Elections

-The Council is elected every three years using the first-past-the-post voting system.
+The council is elected every three years using the first-past-the-post voting system.
 The vote is conducted by postal ballot.
 The 2016 elections had a turnout of 38.3% down from 42.9% and 52.2% in 2013 and 2010 respectively.

 Prior to the 2004 local elections, there were 24 councillors in Christchurch.
 At that election, the number of councillors halved to 12.
 For electoral purposes, Christchurch was divided into six wards from 2004, and seven wards after the amalgamation with Banks Peninsula in 2006.
 The six metropolitan wards each elected two councillors, with the remaining councillor elected for the sparsely populated Banks Peninsula ward.
 The 2016 representation review by the Local Government Commission has resulted in 16 wards, with each ward electing one councillor, i.e. an increase in three councillors.

-Political groupings represented on the Council are the centre-right Independent Citizens and the centre-left The People's Choice (formerly Christchurch 2021).
-Party politics are less influential in elections to the Council than is the case for the House of Representatives, with 10 Councillors elected on tickets and 7 elected as independents in 2019, including the Mayor.
+Political groupings represented on the council are the centre-right Independent Citizens and the centre-left The People's Choice (formerly Christchurch 2021).
+Party politics are less influential in elections to the council than is the case for the House of Representatives, with 10 councillors elected on tickets and 7 elected as independents in 2019, including the mayor.

-Council members

-2022–current

-The composition of the council for the 2022 term is:

-2019–2022

-The composition of the council for the 2019–2022 term was:

-2016–2019

-The election held via postal vote on 8 October 2016, was the first to use the new wards as a result of the representation review.

-Key features of the Local Government Commission's final decision included: